 - Your employees will be better looked after upon retirement

-- Contributions will be deductible for corporation tax purposes
+- Contributions are deductible for corporation tax purposes

 How are auto-enrolment contributions collected?

-If you are an employee, your contribution will come out of your paycheck each month.
+If you are an employee, your contribution comes out of your paycheck each month.

-For employers, NAERSA will send them an Automatic Enrolment Payroll Notification (AEPN) through payroll software, detailing the contribution amounts an employer (and their employee) must pay.
+For employers, NAERSA send an Automatic Enrolment Payroll Notification (AEPN) through payroll software, detailing the contribution amounts an employer (and their employee) must pay.

 There are several ways to pay the contribution amounts to NAERSA, with a variable direct debit being the easiest option.
 This can be set up through the auto-enrolment employer portal.